lemduc/CSCI599-TransformMusicProject/README.md

 ## 2. Proposed Approach
 When a song is covered, the melody usually is retained and the background music is changed.
 Therefore, we separate the songs into a monophonic part (melody) and background music (chord/harmony), and we focus on changing the background music.
 In the background music, different ways to play chords - the note combinations produce different styles of music.
 Our approach is to learn a model that produces a jazz style chords.

-We use [music21](http://web.mit.edu/music21/) library to search Piano track in midi files.
+We use [music21](http://web.mit.edu/music21/) library to extract Piano track in midi files.
 A chord will have different expressions, especially in Jazz, performers would like to improvise some different notes.
 For example, E3 chord, there are at least 3 different expressions in song “Imagine”:

 | Chord | Note Combination |
 | --- | --- |
 | E3 | {G in octave 3 , E in octave 3} E3-interval <br>{E in octave 3 , D in octave 4 , G in octave 3} E3-minor-seventh<br> {G in octave 3 , E in octave 3 , B in octave 3} E3-minor triad
 |E3-minor-seventh | {E in octave 3, D in octave 4, G in octave 3, B in octave 3} <br> {D in octave 4 , G in octave 4, E in octave 3}

-We can see the chords frequency from our first training dataset like this:

 We use seq2seq model (Sutskever et al., 2014, Cho et al., 2014) which have already gotten great success in machine translation, speech recognition, and text summarization fields.
-The chord sequences are considered as the input language, and it is translated by NMT into a sequence of notes (output language) that should be played.
+The chord sequences are considered as the input language, and they are translated by NMT into sequences of notes (output language) that should be played.

 ![102](https://user-images.githubusercontent.com/18378723/33247016-c39ae760-d2cf-11e7-91e8-95f393cc6c47.jpeg)
 ![103](https://user-images.githubusercontent.com/18378723/33247019-c6118d3c-d2cf-11e7-9f56-5a9073dba565.jpeg)